hafika0412/GROUPCS2G1/coin-counting/E-PROJECT_CLOSING.md

 **2.0 SUMMARY OF PROJECT RESULTS**

-After the system has been completed, we tested the accuracy of the system.
-The system is 30%
+We evaluated the accuracy of the system after it was finished.
+If all guidelines are followed, the system is 100% effective.
+The accuracy only declines when a setup issue exists.

 **3.0 ORIGINAL AND ACTUAL SCHEDULE**